-The concept behind CBS All Access is reasonable.
+The concept behind Paramount+ is reasonable.
 It gives me live program streaming from my local CBS affiliate, plus a few other CBS operated channels.
 That is on top of all the recorded programs, old and modern shows, that are available to stream on demand.

 The most affordable service features the same content as the higher tier service, just with commercial advertisements, even on old recorded shows.
-The commercials are modern commercial from current paying advertisers.
-You won’t get to see the original commercials from your favorite episode of Love Boat.
+The commercials are modern commercial content from current paying advertisers.
+You won’t get to see the original commercials from your favorite episode of Love Boat, for example.

 The commercial free experience is just as it suggests; there are no commercials, except on live programming and a few recorded shows.
 The cost of commercial free is nearly twice that of the lower tier, but if you’re going to stream a lot of prerecorded content, then it’s worth the upgrade.

 Live TV gives four channels – CBS, CBSN, CBS Sports HQ, and ET Live.
-Amazon Fire’s rendition of CBS All Access has a fifth channel.
-For my Roku devices and Vizio TV, CBS All Access only provides the aforementioned four channels.
+Amazon Fire’s rendition of Paramount+ has a fifth channel.
+For my Roku devices and Vizio TV, Paramount+ only provides the aforementioned four channels.

 The Live TV stream is live … there is no ability to pause or rewind.

 That last example is reminisce of the old Max Headroom show.
 The interesting thing about the jitter in the feed of live programming is that it is only on certain live programming, like CBS This Morning, but not the commercials during those feeds.
 Daytime shows like “The Price is Right” and “The Young and the Restless” do not exhibit these symptoms, probably because they are prerecorded, instead of streamed from the source studio.
 This jitter issue did not occur with the live feed of the Super Bowl, although every once in a while the actual game feed would go to a lower quality.

 The recorded shows contain content from CBS, BET, Comedy Central, Mtv, Nickelodeon and Smithsonian Channel.
 I do not experience the jitter issue with recorded content.
 For my Roku devices, only the CBS content will stream.
 All of the other content will not stream on Roku, but instead gives the same error as mentioned above for the Roku live streams.
 The other content will play on the other devices.

-With exception of the jitter issue on some live content, the other streaming issues experienced are purely with the CBS All Access application on Roku.
+With exception of the jitter issue on some live content, the other streaming issues experienced are purely with the Paramount+ application on Roku.
 I have tried working with CBS Support on these streaming issues for nearly the entire time of my subscription.

 CBS All Access support has not been helpful at all.
 I have provided a lot of technical data to help them focus on resolving the issue.
 Literally every response from them showed that they didn’t bother to read the information provided, or simply didn’t care.
 Their responses appeared to all be template messages.
 Ranging from “power cycle your router” and “contact your Internet Service Provider” to “We’re seeing your device is having trouble staying connected to the wifi”.
 I had already proved to them the issue is not my internet connection or network, and that the devices are Ethernet connected, not WiFi.